 - Homemade marshmallows are absolutely delicious and will make you rethink those store-bought marshmallows!

-- They're a delicious treat but also make a great foodie gift and they ship well.
+- Coconut marshmallows are a delicious treat that also makes a great foodie gift, and they ship well.

 Ingredients

 - Gelatin: For this recipe, we'll use 3 envelopes of unflavored powdered gelatin (about 7 ½ teaspoons).
+I like to use Knox Unflavored Gelatin.
 Unfortunately, there is not an easy substitution to make vegan marshmallows.

-- Light corn syrup: This will be combined with the sugar and water to and brought to a specific temperature.
-There are substitutions for corn syrup in the substitutions section below.
+- Light corn syrup: This will be combined with the sugar and water and brought to a specific temperature.
+There are substitutions you can make for corn syrup.

 See full recipe below for detailed instructions.